Project Summary

 Next Steps

-The ES Sheet will be piloted on a full Marine Terminal before being evaluated for wider rollout across oil platform infrastructure.
+The ES Sheet was prepared for pilot use at a full Marine Terminal, pending evaluation for wider rollout across oil platform infrastructure.